-- The defendant [unlawfully] possessed a controlled substance;
+- The defendant [unlawfully] possessed a controlled substance2

-- The defendant knew of the substance’s nature or character as a controlled substance;
+- The defendant knew of the substance’s nature or character as a controlled substance4

-- When the defendant possessed the controlled substance, (he/she) intended to sell it;
+- When the defendant possessed the controlled substance, (he/she) intended5 to sell it6.

 - The controlled substance was (cocaine, for example)

-- The controlled substance was in a usable amount.
+- The controlled substance was a usable amount7.

-You did not Possess the Controlled Substance: The first element of this charge is that you must POSSESS the controlled substance.
-Therefore, if you did not actually possess (which means having the substance at the present moment or in hand) the controlled substance, or even constructively possess the controlled substance (which signifies storing the substance somewhere else other than on hand, but still having control over it..), then you have not committed a violation under the essence of this law.
+The first element of this charge is that you must possess the controlled substance.
+Therefore, if you did not actually possess (which means having the substance at the present moment or in hand) the controlled substance, or even constructively possess the controlled substance (which signifies storing the substance somewhere else other than on hand, but still having control over it..), then you have not committed a violation under the essence of this law8.

-You did NOT INTEND to sell the Controlled Substance: The similarly related Health & Safety Code section 11350 criminalizes possession of a controlled substance, however, Health & Safety Code section 11351 goes one step further – it includes intent to sell.
-In addition to possessing the controlled substance, you must ALSO possess the requisite INTENT to sell that same controlled substance.
+The similarly related Health & Safety Code section 11350 criminalizes possession of a controlled substance, however, Health & Safety Code section 11351 goes one step further – it includes intent to sell.
+In addition to possessing the controlled substance, you must also possess the requisite intent to sell that same controlled substance.

-There is INSUFFICIENT EVIDENCE against you: A diligent and conscientious defense attorney can show the prosecutor that they do not have enough evidence to convict you under the law of Health & Safety Code § 11351.
+An attorney may be able to show the prosecutor that they do not have enough evidence to convict you under the law of Health & Safety Code § 11351.
 This can be done with mitigating evidence or proof that not all elements of the crime were met by showing that the evidence submitted is either insufficient or insubstantial.

-This charge is a felony and carries all the weight and stigma of being deemed a “felon” under the eyes of the law, including but not limited to: Lose right to possess firearm, lose right to vote, lose right to sit on a jury, lose right to hold public office, must provide law enforcement with DNA sample, immigration consequences, as a drug abuser, if you are a noncitizen.
+This charge is a felony and additional penalties if convicted including but not limited to: Lose right to possess firearm, lose right to vote, lose right to sit on a jury, lose right to hold public office, must provide law enforcement with DNA sample, immigration consequences, as a drug abuser, if you are a noncitizen.